akeneo/pim-docs/design_pim/guides/add_new_page.rst

 In this document, we will see the basics on how to add a new page in Akeneo PIM.
 We will
 - create a new route to this page
 - fill this page with some information
-- create a link to this one
+- create a link to this page

 Create a new route
 ------------------

-First, create a new back-end route to access to your new page
+First, create a new back-end route to access your new page.
+Even if the routing is done by front-end, we keep the legacy route declarations in the back-end because they still are dumped from it.

 .. code-block:: yaml

     # /src/Acme/Bundle/AppBundle/Resources/config/routing.yml
     acme_custom_index:
         path: /acme/custom/

 Create the page content
 -----------------------